Travel Update

 Don’t miss…

-Taking a scenic rail journey and fjord cruise as part of the unmissable Norway in a Nutshell® route, whisking you from Oslo to Bergen.
-You’ll get to see beautiful mountains, waterfalls and fjords on this unforgettable passage.
+Taking a scenic rail journey and fjord cruise on the unmissable Norway in a Nutshell® route, which will whisk you from Oslo to Bergen.
+You’ll see mountains, waterfalls and fjords on this unforgettable passage.

-Norway’s world-class scenery will no doubt make you feel a deep connection with nature.
-We’ll go so far to say this is one of the best spots to visit in Scandinavia for outdoor pursuits.
+Norway’s world-class scenery will have you feeling deeply connected to nature.
+Plus, it’s one of the best spots in Scandinavia for outdoor activities.

-Go one step, or one mountain trail, further and hike to one of the iconic Norwegian peaks like Pulpit Rock.
-It’s the ideal way to immerse yourself in nature!
+Go one step further and hike to one of the iconic Norwegian peaks like Pulpit Rock.

 boats and colourful houses of Nyhavn in Copenhagen